 Free website builders vs paid: Verdict

-Comparing popular free and paid website builders tells an interesting story.
+Comparing popular free website builders with paid builders tells an interesting story.
 Of course, most free builders are less powerful than their premium alternatives, but this doesn’t necessarily mean that they aren’t useful.

 Of course, you will benefit from saving a few dollars per month if you use a free builder, but at the end of the day, it’s really not worth it.